eusouodaniel/desafio-programacao-fullstack/README.md

 - Resilience in the event of an event loss
 - Greater test coverage
 - Remove tests directly in the database, the ideal is not to have this lock in
-- Cloud logging system - Kibana, CloudWatch
+- Cloud logging system - Kibana, CloudWatch, Sentry
-- Observability
+- Observability - Linkerd, Istio
-- Monitoring
+- Monitoring - Prometheus
 - Using DDD to model domains
 - Using Dependency Injection(DI) and Inversion(IOC)
 - Use of HATEOAS - API Maturity